-Queen Charlotte Islands catch (ktonnes)

-2001 2002 2003 2004 2005

-0.0 0.7 0.0 0.0 0.0

-0.4 1.0 0.5 1.0 0.0 SOK allocation

-ASSESSMENT

-Assessment of current abundance for 2005 is obtained using an age-structured model (ASM).
-The analysis is based on the 55-year time series of total catch, spawn abundance, weight-at-age, and age structure data and the model is tuned used information on the total spawn deposition from egg surveys.
+Queen Charlotte Islands catch (ktonnes) Queen Charlotte Islands catch ((ktonnes)) --- ------- ----------- --------- --------- ----------- --- 2001 2002 2003 2004 2005 2006 2007 0.0 0.7 0.0 0.0 0.0 0.0 0.0 0.4 1.0 0.5 1.0 0.0 0.0 0.0 SOK allocation 1 ASSESSMENT Assessment of current abundance for 2007 is obtained using the new Herring Catch-Age Model (HCAM).
+The analysis is based on the 57-year time series of total catch, spawn abundance, weightat-age, and age structure data and the model is tuned using information on the total egg deposition from spawn surveys.
 Forecasts of abundance for the upcoming season are based on projections of current biomass assuming average levels of growth and natural mortality.
 Herring stock assessments utilize information from biological samples for determining the population age composition and average weight-at-age, historical catch data, and an assessment of the distribution and intensity of egg deposition in the stock assessment area.
 Prior to the 2002 assessment, the forecast of the pre-fishery biomass of mature herring was estimated by two assessment models: an age-structured and an escapement model.
-For the current assessment only the age-structured model assuming two spawn conversion parameters was adopted as the best estimator of stock abundance (Schweigert 2004).

-The age-structured (ASM) model indicates that the Queen Charlotte Islands assessment region herring population decreased in abundance from 1990 through 1995, increased through 1998, but has slowly decreased to the current reduced level through 2005 (Fig. 2).
-Pre-fishery spawning biomass for the area is estimated at 5,980 t in 2005, a decrease of 717 t, or 11% below the 2004 level.
-Except for the 1995 year class which was good, recruitment has been generally poor for the last decade, contributing to the continuing low level of abundance.
-The recruitment of the 2001 year-class in 2004 appears to be one of the poorest in the time series and the recruiting 2002 year-class appears average.
-The 2002 year-class was dominant accounting for 46% of the total run, while the 2000 year-class contributed another 29% to the total.

-&lt;sup>1 Excluding years where commercial fisheries were closed.
+For the current assessment only the age-structured model was adopted as the best estimator of stock abundance (Schweigert and Haist 2007).
+The assessment indicates that the Queen Charlotte Islands assessment region herring population decreased in abundance from 1990 through 1995, increased through 1998, and slowly declined through 2005 (Fig. 2).
+Herring abundance increased slight in 2006 and doubled in 2007.
+Prefishery spawning biomass for the area is estimated at 9,100 t in 2007, an increase of 5,000 t, or 123% over the 2006 level.
+Recruitment has been generally poor for the last decade, except for the 2000 year class which was good, contributing to the continuing low level of abundance.
+The age 3+ fish from the 2003 year-class dominated the 2007 run accounting for 45% of the total, while the 2001 year-class contributed another 21% to the run.
+As with other areas, forecasting recruitment to the stock remains a significant challenge.
+For the 2008 assessment a poor recruitment is expected and assumed for the stock forecast.
+1 Excluding years where commercial fisheries were closed.
 Only anecdotal reports of food, social, and ceremonial harvests are available and so are not included here.
 Spawn-on-kelp (SOK) allocation (short tons) refers to live fish impounded to develop product.

 Figure 2.
-Estimated mature pre-fishery herring biomass from 1951 to 2005.
+Estimated mature pre-fishery herring biomass from 1951 to 2007.